Via Dolorosa, the path covered with tears

 XIV Station: The tomb of Jesus: Aedicule, the last station of Via Dolorosa

-Jesus was buried in the cave which Joseph was prepared for himself.
+Jesus was buried in the cave which Joseph had prepared for himself.
 They put a large stone to close the cave, as was the custom at that time.
 One of its small pieces, known as the Angel’s Stone, could be seen there as well.
 Also, Roman soldiers guarded the tomb because of the fear that Jesus’s followers could steal the body.

 The Aedicule